NET-A-PORTER/outnet-2015/_docs/CONTRIBUTING.md

 Once you have committed your changes and finished working locally, you can unlink **outnet-2015** from your project
 - `bower unlink outnet-2015`

+*Note:* If you're using `npm` rather than `bower`, the above process should still work.
+Just replace `bower` with `npm` when running your commands.
+Please not that both outnet-2015 and the linked project must be using the **same version of node**.

 ###Troubleshooting
 - Make sure bower is installed globally
 - Make sure your changes in **outnet-2015** are appearing under the bower dependencies directory.